Homepage

 The PX-2000 contains a flexible modem with an external acoustic coupler.
 The modem can be used in simplex, half-duplex or full duplex mode.
 In full-duplex mode it can only be used as a VIDEOTEXT terminal, which was common in those days.
 It allowed outgoing data to be sent at 75 baud, whilst receiving at 1200 baud.
 In The Netherlands, VIDEOTEXT was known as VIDITEL.

-Furthermore, the microphone and the speaker are spring-loaded so that they will automatically be positioned at the correct angle.
+Furthermore, the microphone and the speaker are spring-loaded so that they will automatically be positioned at the correct angle for the handset in use.
 Coupler and handset are usually kept together by means of the supplied rubber clip.
 If it is missing, a rubber band can be used instead.

 Acoustic coupler attached to the handset